Komodo/komodo-documentation/README.txt

 set and necessary pieces for displaying these docs in the app and online.

-Currently user documentation for a Komodo application (e.g. Komodo IDE, Komodo Edit, Komodo Snapdragon) is provided in two forms:
+Currently user documentation for a Komodo application (e.g. Komodo IDE, Komodo Edit) is provided in two forms:

 - Viewable/browsable/searchable in the Mozilla Help viewer that is included in a Komodo build.
 This is the help window the user gets when